IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 The following example shows the creation of a DSFS utility file system with a key label.
 Figure 4.
 Creating a utility file system with a key label Tip: Extended format VSAM data sets record the encryption status for each control interval in the data set, which provides improved integrity checking.
 If you are using a key label, define the utility file system data set with the extended format option.
 Naming convention
 DSFS requires a unique VSAM linear data set on each system to use as its utility file system.
-To facilitate a single /dsfs mount point in a shared file system environment, DSFS adheres to the following rules for deriving the names of these linear data sets. · If the UTFS_NAME option in the IDFFSPRM (or IDFPRMxx) configuration file is specified, its value is the name of the VSAM LDS to be used on this system.
-If the configuration file is shared with multiple systems, it is recommended that this value contain a system variable that will make the name a unique name in the shared file system environment. · If the UTFS_NAME option does not have a value, the default name that DSFS constructs will be the value of the file system parameter on the MOUNT command, a period, and the local system name as the last qualifier.
+To facilitate a single /dsfs mount point in a shared file system environment, DSFS adheres to the following rules for deriving the names of these linear data sets. Â· If the UTFS_NAME option in the IDFFSPRM (or IDFPRMxx) configuration file is specified, its value is the name of the VSAM LDS to be used on this system.
+If the configuration file is shared with multiple systems, it is recommended that this value contain a system variable that will make the name a unique name in the shared file system environment. Â· If the UTFS_NAME option does not have a value, the default name that DSFS constructs will be the value of the file system parameter on the MOUNT command, a period, and the local system name as the last qualifier.
 In Figure 4 on page 25, the system name is SYSTEM1.
 Hence, the value that is specified as the file system parameter on the MOUNT command must be UTILITY.FS in order for the VSAM linear data set UTILITY.FS.SYSTEM1 to be used as the utility file system name on SYSTEM1.
 Mounting the utility file system
 Mounting the utility file system means providing a name to z/OS UNIX that collectively represents the utility file systems that are being used.
 By default, the name that is used on the MOUNT command should be the VSAM LDS name without its last qualifier, which is the system name.
 If needed, this default can be overridden by specifying the UTFS_NAME option in the IDFFSPRM file.
 The value that is specified is the name of the VSAM LDS to be used on the local system as the utility file system name.
 The shared file system environment